What is Natural Heritage?

 Everyone has an opportunity to amend habits so long as they have an understanding of how and why it matters; the Natural Heritage Project seeks to provide a creative pathway to that understanding.

 HOW THE PROJECT WORKS

-The Natural Heritage Project works with artists of all mediums and encourages them to become educators and translators of sustainability.
+The Natural Heritage Project works with creatives of all mediums and encourages them to become educators and translators of core principles of sustainability.
 The entire project depends on its successful collaboration with creatives who are hardworking, passionate and dedicated to using their skills toward making a difference.

-Each artist is paired with a field expert and curator to generate a full sensory exhibition.
+Each participant works alongside the curator to generate a full sensory exhibition.
 The team also extends to community partners to offer unique opportunities to employ direct action.
-Examples of direct action might be: adventure trips to view protected habitats, river clean-ups, youth workshops, guided nature walks, culinary workshops, camping trips, etc.
+Examples of direct action might be: immersive outdoor trips to protected habitats, river clean-ups, youth workshops, guided nature walks, etc.

 example of featured artist experience

 Much Ado About Bees was an exhibition put on by the Natural Heritage Project in 2016.
 It was designed to highlight the various ways humankind interacts with bees.
 We also wanted to focus on bumblebees, a diverse and often excluded population in conversations about the future of our pollinators.